caozhuozi/privacy-friendly-decentralized-data-aggregation-for-crowdsensing-networks/README.md

-# Souce Code Description for Paper “Privacy-friendly Decentralized data Aggregation for Crowdsensing Networks”
+# Source Code Description for Paper “Privacy-friendly Decentralized data Aggregation for Crowdsensing Networks”

 This is a brief description for the source code of the paper “Privacy-friendly Decentralized data Aggregation for Crowdsensing Networks” which is included in IEEE globecom 2020.